stuartb-rt/enkiSimulator_CUDA/README.md

 You need the QT5 library and its development packages to compile it.

-The line follower is designed to run with the [CUDA-based CLDL algorithm](https://github.com/domrest/CLDL_CUDA).
+The line follower example is designed to run with the [CUDA-based CLDL algorithm](https://github.com/domrest/CLDL_CUDA).

 Both the CUDA development packages and the compiled CUDA-CLDL library are required to compile the line-follower.